serviceplanet/tolgee-toolbox/README.md

 The tolgee-toolbox application primarily works with configuration files called `tolgee-toolbox.toml` which are written in [TOML](https://toml.io/).

-Each project is expected to have at least a single `tolgee-toolbox.toml` configuration file to tell these utilities how to interact with Tolgee (see an example below). `tolgee-toolbox.toml` files which contain a `[[projects]]` table should be placed in the directory along side the message files.
+Each project is expected to have at least a single `tolgee-toolbox.toml` configuration file to tell these utilities how to interact with Tolgee (see an example below). `tolgee-toolbox.toml` files which contain a `[[projects]]` table should be placed in the directory alongside the message files.

 Example `tolgee-toolbox.toml`: